About Thalassio

 - a role in leading, influencing, empowering or teaching others,

-- experience in deliberate movement practice e.g. pilates, yoga, surfing,
+- some experience in movement practice e.g. pilates, yoga, surfing, climbing

-- the desire, for themselves and others, to be more mindful, happy and effective,
+- the desire, for yourself and others, to be more mindful, happy and effective,

-- an openness, including to how meditation, mind and practice can be non-separate from action, body and performance.
+- an openness, including to how meditation, one's mental attitude and practice can be non-separate from action, one's embodiment and performance.

 Thalassio is an abbreviation of Thalassophilic, derived from Greek meaning 'sea-loving'.
-This refers to the benefits the ocean provides, including its usefulness as a metaphor in mindfulness, and as a domain in which to practice.
+This refers to the benefits the ocean provides, including as a source of analogies and insights which evoke wisdom, and as a domain in which to practice.

 Sign up to received occasional relevant news: